Mikrodidakt/bakery/documentation/docker.md

 # Crops

-The Yocto Project has setup a docker project called crops currently the bakery is not using it but that would be the goal.
-The images are setup a bit differently and I need to go over it to use if for bakery and have simply not had time yet.
-But it would be greate if the bakery could make use of the crops containers.
+The Yocto Project has established a Docker project named Crops.
+Although Bakery does not currently utilize it, integrating Crops containers is a future objective.
+These images are structured differently, and while there hasn't been an opportunity to explore their integration with Bakery yet, it is a desirable goal.
+Utilizing Crops containers could enhance Bakery's functionality and efficiency.

 * https://hub.docker.com/r/crops/poky
 * https://github.com/crops/yocto-dockerfiles